 Once you’ve had your morning fill of Gaudí, head to the Mercado de La Boqueria for lunch.
 There you’ll find a large indoor market hall with typical Spanish tapas and treats.
 My tip: grab a fresh juice from one of the stalls and taste your way through the market until you’re full.
 If you’re indecisive when it comes to meals (like me), this will be one of your favorite spots!

 Interested in more of Gaudí’s work?
 Consider touring the inside of one of his famous apartment buildings.
-There’s many to see around the city, but I really enjoyed La Pedrera.
-The rooftop features a panoramic view of the city, and the tour provides a history the building and Gaudi’s architectural influence.
+There’re many to see around the city, but I really enjoyed La Pedrera.
+The rooftop features a panoramic view of the city, and the tour provides a history of the building and Gaudi’s architectural influence.

 One of the most scenic parts of Barcelona is the old gothic quarter, which features winding streets and a variety of shops that are bustling in the late afternoon.
 Getting lost here is worth it – you never know what you’ll find!
 Don’t miss the Pont del Bisbe, it’s located in one of the most beautiful parts of this old city.
 The gelato at Vioko is also delicious and great for an afternoon pick-me-up.